Holiday Gems Limited is a member of the Travcorp Holdings Group. The Travcorp Holdings Group also includes Destination 2 Limited

 - Details of the website(s) you visited before you use a link to our Site, pages visited in our Site, and time spent on each.
 Information about your computer, or mobile device.
 This is statistical data about our users’ browsing actions.

-Personal information we collect and use for legal, compliance, regulatory and crime detection and prevention purposes
+Personal information we collect and use for legal, compliance, regulatory and crime/fraud detection and prevention purposes

 We process your personal information so that we can meet our legal, compliance and regulatory obligations, for legal purposes, such as to respond to a valid legal claim, summons or regulatory order.